lvjiaxuan/release/README.md

 # For a specified tag.
 lvr changelog --tag=v0.0.2

-# It means that CHANGELOG.md would contain more changes which could not be parsed by conventional commits.
+# It means that CHANGELOG.md would contain more changes which were not be parsed by conventional commits.
 # Disable by default.
 lvr changelog --verbose
 ```